marcusnerdicus/REDAGraphDocs/Reports/report-view.md

 The Reports View displays the list of all existing Reports available to the current User.

 You can **Search** for a specific Report Name in the Search field.
 A User can also filter Reports by Report Category or Report Type using the Filter dropdowns at the top of the Report View.
-Additionally, a User can apply filters (select **Show advanced filters**) to further narrow the list of Reports displayed.
+Additionally, a User can apply filters (by selecting **Show advanced filters**) to further narrow the list of Reports displayed.

 You can create a new Report or perform **[Actions](../Reports/Actions/report-actions.md)** on existing Reports using the button beside each row in the View.